csindle/waypointsZA/README.md

-Gliding waypoints and turnpoints for the Cape (and possibly South Africa) for XCSoar, Oudie, etc.
+Gliding waypoints and turnpoints for glider pilots flying in the Cape, South Africa.

 #### Project aims:
 1. One, [single point of truth](https://en.wikipedia.org/wiki/Single_source_of_truth)